CUNY Graduate Center: History

 On April 23, 2013, the CUNY Board of Trustees announced that President Kelly would serve as interim chancellor for the City University of New York beginning July 1 with the retirement of Chancellor Matthew Goldstein.
 GC Provost Chase F. Robinson, a historian, was appointed to serve as interim president of the Graduate Center in 2013, and then served as president from July 2014 to December 2018.

 Joy Connolly became provost in August 2016 and interim president in December 2018.
 Julia Wrigley was appointed as interim provost in December 2018.
 In July 2019, James Muyskens became interim president, as Connolly had been appointed president of the American Council of Learned Societies.
-On March 30, 2020, Robin L. Garrell, Vice Provost for Graduate Education and Dean of Graduate Division at University of California, Los Angeles, was announced as the next president of The Graduate Center.
-She assumed office on August 1, 2020.
+On March 30, 2020, Robin L. Garrell, vice provost for graduate education and dean of graduate division at University of California, Los Angeles, was announced as the next president of the Graduate Center.
+She assumed office on August 1, 2020 and served until September 28, 2023.

-Steve Everett assumed the position of Provost and Senior Vice President in August 2021.
+Steve Everett assumed the position of provost and senior vice president in August 2021.
+Norman Carey succeeded him as interim provost in August 2024.
+In August 2025, Joel P. Christensen was appointed as the new provost.

+Joshua Brumberg assumed the position of interim president on October 2, 2023.
+He was appointed president of the CUNY Graduate Center in June 2024.

 Campus

 The CUNY Graduate Center's main campus is located in the B. Altman and Company Building at 34th Street and Fifth Avenue in the Midtown Manhattan neighborhood of New York City.
 CUNY shares the B. Altman Building with the Oxford University Press.
-The CUNY Graduate Center has occupied its current location since 2000, before which it was housed in Aeolian Hall on West 42nd Street across from the New York Public Library Main Branch.
+Before 2000, the Graduate Center was housed in Aeolian Hall on West 42nd Street across from the New York Public Library Main Branch.
 In 2017, the CUNY Advanced Science Research Center at 85 St. Nicholas Terrace in Manhattan's Harlem neighborhood became part of the CUNY Graduate Center.